Retiring Physician Checklist

 □ Safety-First

 There are excellent reasons to floor your known ongoing retirement expenses.
-That is, you should consider having continuous, steady, guaranteed income above and beyond social security.
+You should consider having continuous, steady, guaranteed income above and beyond social security.
 This is the Safety-First Model of retirement.

-Annuities are a four-letter word, but SPIAs and longevity annuities have their rightful place in retirement planning for physicians.
+Annuities are a four-letter word, but SPIAs and longevity annuities have their rightful place in physician retirement planning.
 It is a complicated topic, but start here: SPIAs and QLACs in Retirement.

 □ Simplify the Retiring Physician Checklist